DCookGH/common-word-stems/README.md

 In most cases, the pattern-matching I use to tokenize the text also removes non-alphabetic characters.
 There are a few characters that required special handling, as follows.

 #### Apostrophes:
-The stopwords contained contractions, so apostropies couldn't be removed from the text representation until after the stopwords were removed.
+The stopwords contained contractions, so apostrophes couldn't be removed from the text representation until after the stopwords were removed.
 Most contractions were removed by the stopwords themselves, but they didn't contain contractions to arbitrary words or proper nouns.
 For instance, Text2.txt contained "Dinah'll".
 The stemmer handling is not apostrophe-independent.
 For instance, the plural "natures" stems to "natur", but the possessive "nature's" stems to "nature'".
 Since these words should be considered the same stem, and since we eventually have to remove non-alphabetic characters per the spec, I decided to remove the apostrophe before doing the stemming.
-The drawback is that arbitrary contractions like "Dinah" and "Dinah'll" will not counted as two "Dinah" stems, but that is acceptible, if not desireable.
+The drawback is that arbitrary contractions like "Dinah" and "Dinah'll" will not be counted as two "Dinah" stems, but that is acceptable, if not desirable.
 (As a side note, apostrophes not falling within a word are removed by the tokenization pattern, such as in 'some quoted text')

 #### Hyphens:
-Some words are hyphenated, but there are varying degrees to which the parts hyphenated by seperate parts can be considered independent of each other.
+Some words are hyphenated, but there are varying degrees to which the parts hyphenated by separate parts can be considered independent of each other.
 The stopwords file doesn't contain any hyphenated words, so that gives us some freedom.
 Text2.txt contains all of the following words:
 * to-day
 * today
 * waistcoat- pocket
 * waistcoat-pocket
 * out-of-the-way

 On one extreme you have "to-day", which clearly has the same stem as "today".
 On the other extreme, you have "out-of-the-way", which might be considered a string of four stems, rather than just one stem like "outoftheway".
-Since it seems closer to a single concept than "to-day" seems like it could be two, I errored on the side of treating hyphenated words as inseperable.
+Since it seems closer to a single concept than "to-day" seems like it could be two, I errored on the side of treating hyphenated words as inseparable.

 However, there is still the problem of dashes, which could be represented as two hyphens (and in fact is in Text2.txt).
-Dashes always seperate words, so you can't just remove all hyphens before tokenizing.
+Dashes always separate words, so you can't just remove all hyphens before tokenizing.

 Therefore, I consider single hyphens inside words a non-separating in the pattern-matching during tokenization, but then I remove the hyphens from the tokens immediately after.
 I don't do any special handling to account for potential typos like "waistcoat- pocket".
 Those are just considered two words.